dimitri/pgcopydb/docs/ref/pgcopydb_snapshot.rst

 ::

-   pgcopydb snapshot: Create and exports a snapshot on the source database
+   pgcopydb snapshot: Create and export a snapshot on the source database
    usage: pgcopydb snapshot  --source ...

      --source         Postgres URI to the source database